LivePersonInc/developer-center/pages/documents/ContactCenterManagement/LOBsAPI/Introduction/Overview.md

 * Automatically update, edit or delete LoBs

-* Synch LoBs within LiveEngage with your internal HR or staffing systems.
+* Synch LoBs within Conversational Cloud with your internal HR or staffing systems.